Samyuktha Hegde

 She also participated in reality shows MTV Roadies, Bigg Boss Kannada (2017) and MTV Splitsvilla, where she ended up as the first runner up (2018).

 Early and personal life

 Samyuktha was born in Bangalore to a Christian mother and a Hindu Brahmin father.
 Her native village is Kelaginamane, a place in the Uttara Kannada district.
 She did her schooling from St. Paul's English School.
 She discontinued her degree course in BA psychology and journalism in Jain University, Bangalore to continue pursuing dancing and acting.

+Since 2019, Hegde has been in a relationship with Chris Sauer, a German national.

 Career

 In 2016, Hegde was cast as a parallel female lead in Rakshit Shetty's comedy-drama Kirik Party.
 Impressed by her Facebook profile, the makers called her for an audition that she subsequently cleared.
 The film received critical acclaim and emerged a major commercial success.
 Hegde's performance playing the love interest of Shetty's character won praise for Hegde; a reviewer for The Times of India stated that "Samyuktha Hegde, as the bubbly Aarya, has a tough act to follow given the peppy first half and impresses by holding her own in crucial scenes", while The New Indian Express's reviewer felt that Hegde "outshone in the film along with the main character Karna".

 In 2016, Hegde appeared as a contestant in the reality television show MTV Roadies.
 She said that being a part of the show had been her childhood dream.